Buildings, Grounds & Forestry Division

 Tree Planting Programs

 Commit to caring for a young tree and the City of Newport will provide one at a subsidized cost and plant it for you!
 (Tree must be situated within 20 feet of a public roadside).
-The Spring 2017 Tree Planting Program Application Form, is available to download now for full details, or if you have any question in general about the program email Carol or Scott.
-A full list including photos of trees offered can be viewed at Newport Arboretum
+The Spring 2019 Tree Planting Program is now underway.
+Download your 2019 application form here.
+If you have any question in general about the program email Carol or Scott.

 The United States Department of Agriculture, Forest Service, in November 2008, published the manual titled, "Tree Owner's Manual for the Northeastern and Midwestern United States".
 This manual provides helpful information on choosing, planting, and caring for your tree.
 View Manual

-The Newport Tree Society is a volunteer organization of citizens whose mission is to protect, maintain, regenerate and expand our urban forest.
+The Newport Tree Conservancy is a volunteer organization of citizens whose mission is to protect, maintain, regenerate and expand our urban forest.
 Their role is to encourage and assist government action and participation, to support the goals of the Newport Tree & Open Space Commission and the Newport Tree Warden and to foster private sector initiatives and efforts.
-For more information about the Society's programs please visit their website: Newport Arboretum.
+For more information about the Conservancy's programs please visit their website: Newport Tree Conservancy.

 Newport Tree and Open Space Commission Publications